awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

     ```

     For more information, see [ How to download and install prebuilt OpenJDK packages](https://openjdk.java.net/install/) in the OpenJDK documentation\.
-+ AWS IoT Greengrass Core SDK for Python v1\.5\.0\.
++ AWS IoT Greengrass Core SDK for Python v1\.5\.0 or later\.
 To use `StreamManagerClient` in the AWS IoT Greengrass Core SDK for Python, you must:
-  + Install Python 3\.7 or later\.
+  + Install Python 3\.7 or later on the core device\.
-  + Install package dependencies and include them in your Lambda function deployment package\.
+  + Include the SDK and its dependencies in your Lambda function deployment package\.
 Instructions are provided in this tutorial\.
 **Tip**
 You can use `StreamManagerClient` with Java or NodeJS\.
 For example code, see the [ AWS IoT Greengrass Core SDK for Java](https://github.com/aws/aws-greengrass-core-sdk-java/blob/master/samples/StreamManagerKinesis/src/main/java/com/amazonaws/greengrass/examples/StreamManagerKinesis.java) and [AWS IoT Greengrass Core SDK for Node\.js](https://github.com/aws/aws-greengrass-core-sdk-js/blob/master/greengrassExamples/StreamManagerKinesis/index.js) on GitHub\.
 + A destination stream named **MyKinesisStream** created in Amazon Kinesis Data Streams in the same AWS Region as your Greengrass group\.
 For more information, see [Create a stream](https://docs.aws.amazon.com/streams/latest/dev/fundamental-stream.html#create-stream) in the *Amazon Kinesis Developer Guide*\.
 **Note**
 In this tutorial, stream manager exports data to Kinesis Data Streams, which results in charges to your AWS account\.
 For information about pricing, see [Kinesis Data Streams pricing](https://aws.amazon.com/kinesis/data-streams/pricing/)\.
 To avoid incurring charges, you can run this tutorial without creating a Kinesis data stream\.
 In this case, you check the logs to see that stream manager attempted to export the stream to Kinesis Data Streams\.
-+ An IAM policy added to the Greengrass [group role](group-role.md) that allows the `kinesis:PutRecords` action on the target data stream, as shown in the following example:
++ An IAM policy added to the [Greengrass group role](group-role.md) that allows the `kinesis:PutRecords` action on the target data stream, as shown in the following example:

   ```
   {